duckmanager/Bathymetric-map-Lake-Caputh/docs/QC_docu.md

 - same as 'calculate_depth_differences_intersections' (depth_diff_df, used_points_gdf)

 Variables:
-- max_distance: max distance between points for them to be compared as neighbor points
+- max_distance: max distance between points for them to be compared as neighbor points (default: 0.2m)

 Functionality:

-The functionality is the same as max distance between points for them to be compared as neighbor points'.
-But no time difference is defined, so all points within the distance get calculated resulting in comparison of consecutive points of the same survey as well as the comparison of crossing points if they are within the distance requirements.
-The difference groups of different days are the same as in 'calculate_depth_differences_intersections', if max_distance is the same.
+The functionality is the same as calculate_depth_differences_intersections, but no time difference is defined.
+So all points within the distance get compared resulting in comparison of consecutive points of the same survey as well as the comparison of crossing points if they are within the distance requirements.
+The date-difference groups of different days are the same as in 'calculate_depth_differences_intersections'.

 ---
 ### compute_statistics_intersections